andrew/ultimate-awesome/README.md

 - [awesome-starred](https://github.com/almereyda/awesome-starred) - A curated list of my GitHub stars!.
 - [tech-resources](https://github.com/andou/tech-resources) - 🔧 A list of useful resources for tech enthusiasts.  .
 - [awesome-celestia](https://github.com/celestiaorg/awesome-celestia) - An Awesome List of Celestia Resources.
-- [awesome-cooklang-recipes](https://github.com/cooklang/awesome-cooklang-recipes) - A curated list of cookbooks and recipes involving the use of the cooklang recipe markup language.
 - [awesome-transgender](https://github.com/cvyl/awesome-transgender) - A list of LGBTQ+ resources focussed on transgender individuals.
 - [awesome-payload](https://github.com/danailminchev/awesome-payload) - :sunglasses: A curated list of awesome Payload resources for users and developers.
 - [awesome-datree](https://github.com/datreeio/awesome-datree) - ⚙️ A curated list of resources for using Datree's CLI tool.